-^{285.} See, e.g., Gregory v.
+288. See, e.g., Gregory v.
 Ashcroft, 501 U.S. 452 (1991) (holding that a state law requiring judges to retire at age 70 did not violate the federal Age Discrimination in Employment Act because Congress did not intend to intrude on states' traditional power to create qualifications for state officers); New York v.
-United States, 505 U.S. 144; (1992) (finding that Congress cannot act too coercively when trying to get states to dispose of lowlevel radioactive waste); Printz v.
-United States, 521 U.S. 898 (1997) (finding that the federal government cannot commandeer state officials or executive power without particularized constitutional authorization, specifically to mandate background checks for gun purchasers).
+United States, 505 U.S. 144, 175 (1992) (finding that Congress cannot act too coercively when trying to get states to dispose of low-level radioactive waste); Printz v.
+United States, 521 U.S. 898, 898 (1997) (finding that the federal government cannot commandeer state officials or executive power without particularized constitutional authorization, specifically to mandate background checks for gun purchasers).
 The sprawling literature on the constitutional roots, scope, and impact of states' rights is beyond the scope of this Article.
 At stake here is the role of sub-state federalism-i.e. whether local governments may advance interests typically associated with state-level federalism and whether the Constitution supports assertion of such local interests.
-For a sampling of the literature as it relates to the sub-state themes discussed herein, see Benjamin R. Barber, IF Mayors Ruled the World: Dysfunctional Nations, Rising CITIES 5-13 (2013) (arguing that mayors and cities may respond to the failures of nation states); ALISON L. LACROIX, THE IDEOLOGICAL ORIGINS OF AMERICAN FEDERALISM (2010) (showing the rich complexities of the concept of federalism throughout history); ANDREW GELMAN ET AL., RED STATE, BLUE STATE, RICH STATE, POOR STATE: WHY AMERICANS VOTE THE WAY THEY DO 5 (2009) (arguing that statistics do not support many myths about economic voting patterns); JAMES G. GIMPEL & JASON E. SCHUKNECHT, PATCHWORK NATION: SECTIONALISM AND POLITICAL CHANGE IN AMERICAN POLITICS 17 (2004) (arguing that today, the most obvious regional political conflict is intrastate rather than interstate); MALCOLM M. FEELEY & EDWARD RUBIN, FEDERALISM: POLITICAL IDENTITY AND TRAGIC COMPROMISE 12-29, 26-28 (2009) (offering an historical, constitutional and political perspective on federalism); ERIN RYAN, FEDERALISM AND THE TUG OF WAR WITHIN (2011) (arguing that conflicts between and among governments should be understood as tug of war over federalism's core principles, not just as battle over original intent or judicial constraints and the political process); ROBERT A. SCHAPIRO, POLYPHONIC FEDERALISM: TOWARD THE PROTECTION OF FUNDAMENTAL RIGHTS 5-9 (2009) (arguing that federalism should be conceptualized as valuable because it involves multiple independent governing voices, not because it protects local government from centralized government); David J. Barron, Why (and When) Cities Have a Stake in Enforcing the Constitution, 115 YALE L.J.
-2218, 2225-32 (2006) (discussing citylevel resistance to a state ban on same-sex marriages); Joseph Blocher, Firearm Localism, 123 YALE L.J.
+For a sampling of the literature as it relates to the sub-state themes discussed herein, see BENJAMIN R. BARBER, IF MAYORS RULED THE WORLD: DYSFUNCTIONAL NATIONS, RISING CITIES 5-13 (2013) (arguing that mayors and cities may respond to the failures of nation states); ALISON L. LACROIX, THE IDEOLOGICAL ORIGINS OF AMERICAN FEDERALISM (2010) (showing the rich complexities of the concept of federalism throughout history); ANDREW GELMAN ET AL., RED STATE, BLUE STATE, RICH STATE, POOR STATE: WHY AMERICANS VOTE THE WAY THEY DO 5 (2009) (arguing that statistics do not support many myths about economic voting patterns); JAMES G. GIMPEL & JASON E. SCHUKNECHT, PATCHWORK NATION: SECTIONALISM AND POLITICAL CHANGE IN AMERICAN POLITICS 17 (2004) (arguing that today, the most obvious regional political conflict is intrastate rather than interstate); MALCOLM M. FEELEY & EDWARD RUBIN, FEDERALISM: POLITICAL IDENTITY AND TRAGIC COMPROMISE 12-29, 26-28 (2009) (offering an historical, constitutional and political perspective on federalism); ERIN RYAN, FEDERALISM AND THE TUG OF WAR WITHIN (2011) (arguing that conflicts between and among governments should be understood as tug of war over federalism's core principles, not just as battle over original intent or judicial constraints and the political process); ROBERT A. SCHAPIRO, POLYPHONIC FEDERALISM: TOWARD THE PROTECTION OF FUNDAMENTAL RIGHTS 5-9 (2009) (arguing that federalism should be conceptualized as valuable because it involves multiple independent governing voices, not because it protects local government from centralized government); David J. Barron, Why (and When) Cities Have a Stake in Enforcing the Constitution, 115 YALE L.J.
+2218, 2225-32 (2006) [hereinafter Barron, Cities Have a Stake (discussing city-level resistance to a state ban on same-sex marriages); Joseph Blocher, Firearm Localism, 123 YALE L.J.
 82 (2013) (discussing federalism controversy as it plays out in realm of gun control); Jessica Bulman-Pozen, Our Regionalism, 166 U. PA.
-L. REV. 377 (2018) (analyzing regionalism's relationship to federalism); Kirsten Engel, State and Local Climate Change Initiatives: What is Motivating State and Local Governments to Address a Global Problem and What Does This Say about Federalism and Environmental Law?
+L. REV. 377 (2018) (analyzing regionalism's relationship to federalism); Kirsten Engel, State and Local Climate Change Initiatives: What is Motivating State and Local Governments to Address a Global Problem and What Does This Say About Federalism and Environmental Law?
 38 URB.
-LAW 1015, 1015 (2006) (discussing sub-national action in face of federal passivity on climate change); Heather K. Gerken, Federalism 3.0, 105 CALIF.
-L. REV. 1696, 1703 (2017) (arguing that we need to rethink process federalism in light of political and administrative integration); Gerken, supra note 268, at 8-9 (adding to the federalism lexicon juries, prosecutors' offices, zoning commissions, administrative agencies and other institutions that may enable minority rule without sovereignty); Roderick M. Hills, Jr., Dissecting the State: The Use of Federal Law to Free State and Local Officials from State Legislatures' Control, 97 MICH.

-delegated to the United States by the Constitution, nor prohibited by it to the States, . . . to the States respectively, or to the people."286 This structural design is the basis for the anti-commandeering principles described above.
+LAW 1015, from the structure of the United States Constitution and the Tenth Amendment.
+The latter reserves all power "not delegated to the United States by the Constitution, nor prohibited by it to the States,... to the States respectively, or to the people."
+This structural design is the basis for the anti-commandeering principles described above.
 Less clear is whether it supports "city rights" per se.